amekusa/auto-input-switch.nvim/README.md

   },

   match = {
-    -- When you enter Insert-mode, the plugin can detect the language of the characters near the cursor at the moment.
+    -- When you enter Insert-mode, the plugin can detect the language of the characters adjacent to the cursor at the moment.
-    -- Then, it can automatically switch the input source to the one that matches with the detected language.
+    -- Then, it can automatically switch the input source to the one that matches the detected language.
     -- We call this feature "Match".
     -- If you enable this feature, we recommend to set `restore.enable` to false.
     -- This feature is disabled by default.